BesLogic/sails-mysql-atomic/README.md

 # Limitations

-This hook only works and tested with the promise syntax.
+This hook works and is tested tested with the promise and exec syntax, but prmomises are what this hook was ment to be used with.

 Those methods are supported and tested with transaction:
 ```